wrabelk/immuta-blog/content/en/docs/Reference/_index.md

 In our documentation, a reference guide would be something like

 * API reference guide.
-* architecutre diagrams and integration descriptions.
+* architecture diagrams and integration descriptions.

 Like the poptart example, these guides enhance our readers' work, and they are information-oriented.